At Avenue our first response to all needs is high quality teaching with on-going assessment.

 Children and young people who have special educational needs (SEN) do not necessarily have a disability and some disabled children and young people do not have special educational needs.
 There is, however, a significant overlap in the two groups.

-What do we mean by SEN ?
+What we mean by SEND?

 The term special educational needs (SEN) has a legal definition which is set out in the Education Act 1996.
 It applies to children who have learning difficulties or disabilities that make it significantly harder for them to learn or access education than most other children of their age.